apache/doris/docs/en/docs/advanced/variables.md

 * `enable_file_cache`

-    Set wether to use block file cache.
+    Set wether to use block file cache, default false.
 This variable takes effect only if the BE config enable_file_cache=true.
 The cache is not used when BE config enable_file_cache=false.

+* `file_cache_base_path`

+    Specify the storage path of the block file cache on BE, default 'random', and randomly select the storage path configured by BE.

 * `topn_opt_limit_threshold`